ipfs/ipfs-blog/README.md

 This repository contains code and content for the [IPFS Blog & News](https://blog.ipfs.io) website.
 To contribute to the site, please follow the instructions below for _post authors/editors_ and _site developers_.

-**If you're a member of the wider IPFS community and just want to submit a link (event, academic paper, tutorial, video or news coverage) to add to the site, [use this easy form](https://airtable.com/shrNH8YWole1xc70I)!**
+**If you just want to submit a link (event, academic paper, tutorial, video or news coverage) to add to the site, [use this easy form](https://airtable.com/shrNH8YWole1xc70I)!**

 ## For post authors/editors